SPARTAN MOTORS HISTORY

-In April of 2012, Crimson Fire and Crimson Fire Aerials were consolidated into Spartan ERV to eliminate brand dilution and focus our strenght around one brand in the emergency response market.
+In April of 2012, Crimson Fire and Crimson Fire Aerials were consolidated into Spartan ERV to eliminate brand dilution and focus our strength around one brand in the emergency response market.

-With over 200 years combined experience and over 6,000 aerials built our facilities in Michigan, Pennsylvania, South Dakota, and Nebraska, Spartan Emergency Response are well positioned to meet the needs of customers and dealers throughout the Americas and the world.
+With over 200 years combined experience and over 6,000 aerials built in our facilities in Michigan, Pennsylvania, South Dakota, and Nebraska, Spartan Emergency Response is well positioned to meet the needs of customers and dealers throughout the Americas and the world.